katesalazar/minia/README.md

 #### comments

-The word (keyword?) `comment` introduces a comment, which terminates with the words (keywords?) `comment ends` (with any amount of white space (excluding comments themselves, and extensions) in between `comment` and `ends`.
+The word (keyword?) `comment` (using any capitalization) introduces a comment, which terminates with the words (keywords?) `comment ends` (using any capitalization, with any amount of white space (excluding comments themselves, and extensions) in between `comment` and `ends`.
 Comments do **not** nest, and they do not occur within a string literal.

 [Back to top][28]

 #### extensions

-The word (keyword?) `extension` introduces the ocurrence of the use of a non standard extension, which terminates with the words (keywords?)
-`extension ends` (with any amount of white space (excluding extensions themselves, and comments) in between `extension` and `ends`.
+The word (keyword?) `extension` (using any capitalization) introduces the ocurrence of the use of a non standard extension, which terminates with the words (keywords?) `extension ends` (using any capitalization, with any amount of white space (excluding extensions themselves, and comments) in between `extension` and `ends`.
 Extensions do not nest, and they do not occur within a string literal.

 [Back to top][28]